 - Solvay offers the widest performing range of highly dispersible silica (HDS) for sustainable mobility and energy-efficient tires.
 Our TECHSYN technology won an environmental award at TireTech 2022.
 Launched in 2021 alongside Bridgestone and Arlanxeo, TECHSYN uses Solvay's unique advanced silica developments, enabling tires to achieve up to 30% better wear efficiency and up to 6% less rolling resistance, without compromising performance.
-This helps to reduce fuel consumption and $CO_2$ emissions, and to cut raw material consumption.
+This helps to reduce fuel consumption and CO2 emissions, and to cut raw material consumption.

 In early 2023, we launched a bio-circular silica, made with bio-based sodium silicate derived from rice husk ash.
-Supported by global tire manufacturers, it will significantly increase the use of sustainable raw materials and reduce the CO, footprint in the tire industry.
+Supported by global tire manufacturers, it will significantly increase the use of sustainable raw materials and reduce the CO2 footprint in the tire industry.

-Alve-One®\: "safe and sustainable by design" chemistry
+Alve-One®: "safe and sustainable by design" chemistry

 Our Alve-One® foaming solutions are an innovative generation of high-performance, sustainable and cost-effective chemical blowing agents.
 They help fulfill the plastic industry's need to move toward a circular economy, while providing the specific properties needed for insulation, strength and lightweighting.
-Based on sodium bicarbonate, a 100% safe raw material, they offer customers a safe alternative to azodicarbonamide (ADCA)\\, ensuring that environments such as car interiors contain negligible quantities of volatile organic compounds (VOC) and contributing to significantly improved vehicle indoor air quality.
+(ADCA), ensuring that environments such as car interiors contain negligible quantities of volatile organic compounds (VOC) and contributing to significantly improved vehicle indoor air quality.
 Alve-One® was awarded the 2022 Pierre Potier Prize in France.